k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: killing quest leader won't flag the quest as complete if they were killed while polymorphed
 - Fix: Checking floor for tippables can stone you
+- Allow tipping into containers on the floor